pesync

-This tool helps determine the criticality of business-critical roles identified by the company before the annual talent committee.
-Criticality is assessed based on: Management Role, Business Impact, Depth/Uniqueness of Expertise, and Talent Scarcity.
+This tool helps you evaluate the roles identified by your team ahead of the annual talent committee.
+We assess impact based on four key pillars: Management Level, Business Impact, Depth of Expertise, and Talent Scarcity.

 Succession Planning Role Criticality Calculator